Sams-Ddev/Full_Stack_Roadmap/Portfolio/README.md

 ### My Personal Project

-This project is sipposed to replicate the windows error page
+This project is supposed to replicate the windows error page